JeffreyGaydos/music-database-generator/README.md

 # Schema Explanation & Intent

 Legend
-- :clock9:: In Development
+- :clock9:: In Development.
-- :no_entry: Subject to change.
-May be removed
+- :no_entry:: Subject to change.
+May be removed or replaced.

 ## **Main**
-This table stores metadata that can be easily mapped 1-to-1 each track
+This table stores metadata that can be easily mapped 1-to-1 each track.
 - `TrackID`
   - Use this ID to map songs in other tables.
 These values are unique across all tables that reference this ID.
 - `Title`